-Starting in CTP 2.4, the data pool and storage pool external data sources are no longer created by default in your big data cluster.
+The Data Pool and Storage Pool external data sources are not created in a database by default in your Big Data Cluster.
 Before using the wizard, create the default SqlStoragePool external data source in your target database with the following Transact-SQL query.
 Make sure that you first change the context of the query to your target database.

 -- Create default data sources for SQL Big Data Cluster IF NOT EXISTS(SELECT * FROM sys.external_data_sources WHERE name = 'SqlDataPool') CREATE EXTERNAL DATA SOURCE SqlDataPool WITH (LOCATION = 'sqldatapool://controller-svc/default'); IF NOT EXISTS(SELECT * FROM sys.external_data_sources WHERE name = 'SqlStoragePool') CREATE EXTERNAL DATA SOURCE SqlStoragePool WITH (LOCATION = 'sqlhdfs://controller-svc/default');

 Launch the External Table wizard